gundamMC/animius/docs/quick start/overview.md

 # Get Started with Animius

 Animius is an open-source deep-learning library for creating AI virtual assistants.
-Animius offers both a user-friendly console for begginers and a Python API for developers to add their own functionalities into their AIs.
+Animius offers both a user-friendly console for beginners and a Python API for developers to add their own functionalities into their AIs.
 See the sections below to get started.

 ## Dissecting your Waifu